jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22.md

 ---
 heading: Chapter 22
-title: "ANOTHER THEORY OF DEMOCRACY"
+title: "Another Theory Of Democracy"
-c: "darkslategray"
+c: "firebrick"
-description: Science Papers
+description: ""
-date: 2024-09-21
+date: 2025-09-21
 weight: 193
 ---

-I. C OMPETITION F OR P OLITICAL L EADERSHIP
+## 1. Competition For Political Leadership

-I THINK that most students of politics have by now come to accept the criticisms leveled at the classical doctrine of democracy in the preceding chapter.
-I also think that most of them agree, or will agree before long, in accepting another theory which is much truer to life and at the same time salvages much of what sponsors of the democratic method really mean by this term.
+Most students of politics have by accepted the criticisms on the classical doctrine of democracy in the preceding chapter.

+Most of them accept another theory which is much truer to life and at the same time salvages much of what sponsors of the democratic method really mean by this term.
 Like the classical theory, it may be put into the nutshell of a definition.

-It will be remembered that our chief troubles about the classical theory centered in the proposition that “the people” hold a definite and rational opinion about every individual question and that they give effect to this opinion—in a democracy—by choosing “representatives” who will see to it
+Our chief troubles about the classical theory centered in the proposition that “the people” hold a definite and rational opinion about every individual question and that they give effect to this opinion—in a democracy—by choosing “representatives” who will see to it